-Shipping goods overseas: general considerations
+Shipping antiques overseas: general considerations

 Shipment can fit in a 150cm x 150 cm box (30 kg max)

-- Check with antiques importers in your area (where you want your purchase to be delivered to) and find one that you can ‘share’ a freight container with (that way you’ll know it’s a container coming close to your home).
+Check with antique importers in your area (where you want your purchase to be delivered to) and find one that you can ‘share’ a freight container with (that way you’ll know it’s a container coming close to your home).
 They should be able to tell you when their next container is shipping and who you could leave your items with.

-- Do it on your own: check freight rates online through reliable shippers (hedleyshumpers.com, chudleyinternational.com, shipsms.co.uk) or online marketplaces (uship.com) where you can list anything you need shipped or moved, and receive bids from thousands of feedback-rated carriers (many of whom are using extra cargo space).
+Do it on your own: check freight rates online through reliable shippers (hedleyshumpers.com, chudleyinternational.com, shipsms.co.uk) or online marketplaces (uship.com) where you can list anything you need shipped or moved, and receive bids from thousands of feedback-rated carriers (many of whom are using extra cargo space).
 On Uship, for instance, the procedure is pretty straightforward and consists of three steps: (1) List Your Shipment, (2) Choose a carrier based on feedback and bids, (3) Contact the carrier & complete the transaction.

-Shipping goods overseas: item size
+Shipping antiques overseas: item size

-Up to 600 pounds (270 kg)
+Antiques up to 600 pounds (270 kg)

-- AIR is faster, but it’s also far more expensive: count on $1000 minimum for a standard pallet-sized crate of about 500-600 pounds (for transport only, PLUS storage charges, packing charges, and any duties you might incur).
+AIR is faster, but it’s also far more expensive: count on $1000 minimum for a standard pallet-sized crate of about 500-600 pounds (for transport only, PLUS storage charges, packing charges, and any duties you might incur).
 Delivery time: 2-3 weeks

-- OCEAN is cheaper, but it takes much longer.
+OCEAN is cheaper, but it takes much longer.
 That same pallet would be $600-700 – again, plus storage, packing, and duties.
 Delivery time: 6-8 weeks

-> 20,000 pounds (10 000 kg)
+Antiques > 20,000 pounds (10 000 kg)

 It is possible to have everything shipped in a large crate or a container.
 Less than a 20′ container will be more difficult, because of the extra paperwork involved, but it is doable.
 A full 20′ container will cost around $6000-7000.
 But that holds up to 35,000 pounds (16 000 kg) of merchandise.
 Delivery time: From 3 weeks to 12 weeks (6-8 weeks on average) from when you make the purchase.
 All depends on weather and the volume of commercial freight shipped at the time you make the shipment.

-The collation of shipments using consolidated shipping is a highly economical method of transporting shipments.
+The collation of antique shipments using consolidated shipping is a highly economical method of transporting shipments.
 One of the most affordable and reliable courier services on the groupage market is Shiply.* With an area of operations covering almost 100 countries around the world and a network of over 80,000 trusted delivery companies, Shiply offers quotes that are up to 75% cheaper than standard delivery services.

 The quote submission process is pretty straightforward: you just need to complete one simple form (type of shipment, pick-up & delivery date, pick-up & delivery addresses, number of items) and quotes are then emailed to you within less than an hour, from their network of over 80,000 couriers.
 Last but not least, all couriers on Shiply are feedback rated for your peace of mind, and most of them have insurance policies covering the loss or damage of goods, to up to $100,000.

 Of course, Shiply is not the only consolidated shipping company out there.
-A quick search on Google with the keywords “consolidated shipping”, “consolidated transport”, “groupage” will return other names.
+A quick search on Google with the keywords “consolidated shipping”, “consolidated antique shipping”, “consolidated transport”, “groupage” will return other names.
 But Shiply is so far the only company we’ve done business with, and with which we’ve so far had a 100% satisfaction.

-- Most international moving companies accept small shippings (5 m³).
+Most international moving companies accept small shippings (5 m³).

-- Shipping sometimes ends up being more than the price of the item itself.
+Shipping sometimes ends up being more than the price of the item itself.
 Make sure it is worth it!

-- Consolidate shipments, instead of shipping each item individually.
+Consolidate shipments, instead of shipping each item individually.
 It will be much easier (only one shipment to deal with, and only one set of paperwork) and much, much cheaper.

-- Remember that international flights have different baggage allowances than internal EU flights.
+Remember that international flights have different baggage allowances than internal EU flights.
 Checking additional baggage can cost a fortune nowadays.

-- Size matters (more than weight): an item that takes up a lot of space might cost more to ship than a smaller, heavier item because shippers bill on cube weight: every cubic inch costs money in air or ocean shipments, so a bulky item gets billed for more than its actual weight.
+Size matters (more than weight): an item that takes up a lot of space might cost more to ship than a smaller, heavier item because shippers bill on cube weight: every cubic inch costs money in air or ocean shipments, so a bulky item gets billed for more than its actual weight.

-Air freight and ocean freight international shipping are two of the most commonly used methods of transporting cargo overseas.
+Airfreight and ocean freight international shipping are two of the most commonly used methods of transporting cargo overseas.
 Whether you decide to go with air or ocean shipping, there are always going to be trade-offs.

-The cost is probably the number one factor which influences the decision to either ship air freight or ocean freight, but there is also the question of time, and many other nuances to be considered.
+The cost is probably the number one factor that influences the decision to either ship air freight or ocean freight, but there is also the question of time, and many other nuances to be considered.

 Air Freight versus Ocean Freight Differences

-|Reliability, safety of goods||More reliable, less succession time||Less reliable, probability of goods damage is higher
+Less reliable, probability of goods damage is higher

-|Destinations||Lesser stops||Might make more stops on a journey
+Might make more stops on a journey

 How about you?
-Have you already had a (good or bad) shipping experience?
+Have you already had a (good or bad) antique shipping experience?
 Any recommendations you would like to make about this topic?
 Please feel free to use the comment section below to share your input.